uzeful/VA_Project/README.md

 <img src="https://github.com/uzeful/VA_Project/blob/master/dataset_sample.png" width="750">
 </p>

+The total dataset containing all the five parts takes about 60GB memory, and can be downloaded through the campus network.
+If you only use the extracted auditory feature and visual feature, then you can download the feature-only-dataset (about 150MB) from [Baidu Yun](http://pan.baidu.com/s/1qY2uyhI).

 ## Demo

 [proj_demo](https://github.com/uzeful/VA_Project/tree/master/proj_demo) provides one simple example to learn the similarity metric between the 120×1024 visual feature and 120×128 auditory feature. *Note: the provided demo was implemented in pytorch.*